-This course provides students with a broad introduction into two-dimensional and threedimensional Computer-Aided Design and Drafting (CADD) and modeling with a focus on producing a 3D printable capstone project.
+This course provides students with a broad introduction into 2-dimensional and 3-dimensional Computer-Aided Design and Drafting (CADD) and modeling with a focus on producing a 3D printable capstone project.

 ENR 201 STATICS (3 CREDITS)

 This course studies the effects of external forces acting on stationary rigid bodies in equilibrium.
 Vector algebra is used to study two and three-dimensional systems of forces.